 About the Ryan White Program

-The Ryan White HIV/AIDS Treatment Modernization Act of 2006 is the latest reauthorization of a federal program that was first passed by Congress in 1990 and subsequently reauthorized in 1996 and 2000 (previously known as the Ryan White CARE Act or the CARE Act).
+The Ryan White HIV/AIDS Treatment Extension Act of 2009 is the latest reauthorization of a federal program that was first passed by Congress in 1990 and subsequently reauthorized in 1996 2000 (previously known as the Ryan White CARE Act or the CARE Act), and 2006.
 The Ryan White Program provides federal funds used to develop systems of care and to pay for medical and social support services for people living with HIV disease and their families.
 The Ryan White Program identifies who can receive this money and describes how the money can be used.

 The Ryan White Program is divided into five major parts: